 Respiratory Muscle Devices

 There are many inspiratory and expiratory strength trainers on the market.
+The most commonly used devices for RMT fall into two categories, improving muscle strength by breathing against a resistance or by overcoming a threshold.
 Protocols depend on the device used and the underlying disorder and should be tailored to each individual’s need.

 - The Acapella combines positive expiratory pressure (PEP) training with vibrations to help mobilize secretions.
 The Green Acapella is for patients able to maintain an expiratory flow of greater than or equal to 15LPM for 3 seconds.
 The Blue Acapella is for less resistance.
 The frequency and flow resistance can be changed with the expiratory resistance dial.